semgrep/bento/README.md

 $ bento [ enable|disable ] autorun
 ```

 This feature makes use of Git hooks.
-If the Bento hook incorrectly blocks your commit, you can skip it by passing the `--no-verify` flag to Git at commit-time (please use this sparingly, all hooks will be skipped):
+If the Bento hook incorrectly blocks your commit, you can skip it by passing the `--no-verify` flag to Git at commit-time (please use this sparingly since all hooks will be skipped):

 ```bash
 $ git commit --no-verify